 - Mean Corpuscular Hemoglobin (MCH) - The amount of hemoglobin per red blood cell.

-- Mean Corpuscular Hemoglobin Concentration (MCHC) - The amount of hemoglobin concentrated in a given volume of red blood cells.
+- Mean Corpuscular Hemoglobin Concentration (MCHC) - The amount of hemoglobin concentration in a given volume of red blood cells.

 - Percentage and Absolute Differential Counts - Measures the amounts of different white blood cell types within the blood.

-- Platelet Count - Measures the amount of platelets (fragments and particles of cells) in the blood that are crucial for blood clotting.
+- Platelet Count - Measures the number of platelets (fragments and particles of cells) in the blood that are crucial for blood clotting.